 The lake has two entrance points: one from the main road and one through the campground just off the main road.
 These entrances are about 12 miles up the canyon when you drive the Nebo Loop from Payson.
-It costs $7 for a day-use pass through either entrance.
+There is day-use fee to enter this area.
 There is a nice “beach” where canoes are launched on both sides of the lake.

 We enjoyed a leisurely stroll on the path around the lake.
 The trail is paved and it’s a mile walk around.
 We love the old fence next to the shady trail–great spot for pictures, especially in the fall when the leaves are beautiful here.